Alikznollet/Godot-Steam-Lobby/README.md

 # SteamLobbyModule
 A module for godot that adds a SteamLobby node and a LobbyData interface that can be used to easily create joinable steam lobbies with the needed metadata, without having to write all the boilerplate.

+## Dependencies

+- Requires GodotSteam to be installed inside of the project to function properly.